 The Final Decision

-And it turned out that Currys/PC World had an absolute Mega Deal on the Canon 200D, with virtual a free 50 mm prime lens as well as the standard kit 18-55 mm zoom lens.
+And it turned out that Currys/PC World had an absolute Mega Deal on the Canon EOS 250D, with virtual a free 50 mm prime lens as well as the standard kit 18-55 mm zoom lens.
 Their deals change frequently, so on a different day you might pick something else.
+So in the end, that is the one I went for, and I haven’t looked back since.
+Happy days.

 So now I have this shiny new camera, the pressure is on.
 Over the next few months I will post how I’m getting on.
 And if you follow me on Instagram then you can keep an eye on my latest images.